Sensei 3rd Degree Black Belt

 He moved to Seattle in 2015, taking a job as a security officer.
 The profession and location led to him encountering numerous violent situations.
 While it validated his self-defense training, Ethan felt it necessary to step away from martial arts for several years.

-However, he has gradually resumed training, and in 2018, joined the MMA gym TAP in Bellingham, WA.
+However, he has gradually resumed training and has taken advantage of the dojo’s expanded virtual resources.
 He uses his first-hand experiences to act as an SD consultant to Sensei and has visited several times to assist on tests and mentor the next generation of WMA students.

 6th Degree Black Belt